appvia/terranetes/docs/intro.md

 ### Approve the plan

-By default unless the `spec.enableAutoApproval` is true, all changes must be approved before acting on.
+By default, unless the `spec.enableAutoApproval` is true, all changes must be approved before acting on.
 An annotation is used to approve the previous plan.

 ```bash
 $ kubectl -n apps annotate configurations bucket "terraform.appvia.io/apply"=true --overwrite
 ```

-For a complete summary of [Configurations](docs/reference/configurations.terraform.appvia.io.md) view [here](docs/developer/configuration.md).
+For a complete summary of [Configurations](docs/reference/configurations.terraform.appvia.io.md) click [here](docs/developer/configuration.md).